netgen/ibexa-site-api/docs/reference/query_types.rst

 Configuration
 ~~~~~~~~~~~~~

-eZ Platform ConfigResolver service is available as ``configResolver``.
+Ibexa ConfigResolver service is available as ``configResolver``.
 Through it you can access
 dynamic (per siteaccess) configuration, for example maximum items per page:

 .. code-block:: yaml